zakski/project-morrigan/README.md

-# project-babby
+# project-morrigan
-Tooling for the Compliation and Consolidation of Current Human Naming Conventions
+Tooling for the Compliation and Consolidation of Battle, Military Unit, Warship and Train names